Hop Farm

-The Hop Farm Family Park is a 400 acre Country Park in Beltring, near East Peckham in Kent, England, is over 450 years old, and has the largest collection of oast houses in the world.
+The Hop Farm is a 400 acre Country Park in Beltring, near East Peckham in the English county of Kent.
+The farm is over 450 years old and has the largest collection of oast houses in the world.

 History

+Hops have been grown on the farm since at least the 16th century.
+It was purchased in 1574 by William Lambarde who transferred the farm's ownership the following year to the Worshipful Company of Drapers, with the intention that the rental from the farm should be used to help fund a set of almshouses in Greenwich which he had established.
+The farm remained in the ownership of the Drapers' Company for over 300 years and became a major producer of hops for the brewing industry, in particular supplying Whitbread.

+During the late 19th century the farm was rented by Edward White, described as the "father of the hop industry" and as a "legend" in the industry.
+He expanded the farm and was influential in developing new varieties of hop, including the White Golding which was used extensively by Whitbread.
+When White retired in 1920 the farm was sold to the brewery, the first time it had changed ownership in more than 300 years.
+It was managed by John Waghorn, described as "as much a legend as the master before him".

-Until 1997 the hop farm was known as The Whitbread Hop Farm and was owned by the Whitbread brewery.
-Originally a working farm, the brewery opened it up to visitors.
+The farm remained in Whitbread's ownership until 1997, gradually becoming known The Whitbread Hop Farm.
+It originally remained as a working farm, although the brewery opened it up to visitors as early as the 1930s.
 As Whitbread were seeking to move out of the brewing trade, they began looking for new owners in the 1990s.

-In 1997, Mohamed Al-Fayed wanted to buy The Hop Farm to stable his Shire horses, and another rival wanted it for a rare breeds centre, but Brent and Fiona Pollard were successful in their purchase, at a cost of 2 million pounds (beating their nearest rival by £5000).
-Unfortunately, due to mismanagement, the business was in trouble; turnover was around £700,000 a year and in 1995 losses were £1.5 million.
-In their first year the Pollands reduced staff from 50 to 14 and suffered a drought, floods, a gas pipeline installation and the outbreak of foot and mouth disease.
+In 1997, Mohamed Al-Fayed wanted to buy The Hop Farm to stable his shire horses, and another rival wanted it for a rare breeds centre, but Brent and Fiona Pollard were successful in their purchase, at a cost of 2 million pounds, beating their nearest rival by £5,000.
+Unfortunately the business was in trouble; turnover was around £700,000 a year and in 1995 losses were £1.5 million.
+In their first year the Pollards reduced staff from 50 to 14 and suffered a drought, floods, a gas pipeline installation and the outbreak of foot and mouth disease.
 However they broke even, and in subsequent years their profits grew.
 In 2006, The Hop Farm was sold to Kent Attractions Ltd and in 2007 sold again to Peter Bull.
 In 2012, The Hop Farm underwent radical management restructure in an effort to halt a five-year slide in visitor numbers, however in 2013 the company went into liquidation.
 It was rescued by another company from within The Hop Farm group.